demarcoaguajardo/COMP-5710/W07 - Simplistic White-box Fuzzing/workshop7.md

 - Open `w7.py`
 - Implement the `simpleFuzzer` method so that it can generate alphanumeric values, and these values are plugged into the `simpleCalculator` method.
 Feel free to use the strings here: https://github.com/minimaxir/big-list-of-naughty-strings/blob/master/blns.json
 - Record the crash messages.
 You should be recording 10 errors as part of your implementation.
 Submit the screenshots.
-- Submit your code, i.e., the `w7.py` file and the error messages @ Workshop 7 on CANVAS.
-- Due: Apr 20, 2025

-- ### Workshop 7 (Rubric)
-- Branch and statement coverage for four test cases          = 20%
-- Screenshots of 10 crash messages and code implementation   = 80%